The relationship between self-esteem and social anxiety

 Self-Compassion

 When facing problems or trying out new behaviours, be forgiving of yourself as you learn.
 Try to approach situations with a more self-compassionate and experimental mindset.
-The idea is that as we try new things, both positive and negative results are valid and equally important.
+The idea is that as we try new things, both positive and negative results can be equally valid and equally important.
 They both inform what works for you and what does not.
-It helps to forgive yourself for mistakes and setbacks, ups, and see ups and downs as part of a journey.
+We all make mistakes, that’s how we learn.

 Affirmations and positive thinking